Digital Business Primer (3rd Edition)

 • Chapter 15 discusses digital maturity and presents a comprehensive model for understanding and measuring it.

-• Chapter 18 provides case studies in the area of digital transformation & maturity.
+• Chapter 20 provides several case studies in the area of digital transformation & maturity.

 Reviews